Virginia Tech vs. Tennessee Predictions & Picks - Women's NCAA Tournament Sweet 16

 Virginia Tech Performance Insights

-- The Hokies outscore opponents by 15.7 points per game (scoring 72.1 points per game to rank 55th in college basketball while allowing 56.4 per outing to rank 22nd in college basketball) and have a +516 scoring differential overall.
+- The Hokies outscore opponents by 15.7 points per game (scoring 72.1 points per game to rank 55th in college basketball while giving up 56.4 per contest to rank 22nd in college basketball) and have a +516 scoring differential overall.

-- Virginia Tech's offense has been worse in ACC matchups this year, averaging 68.9 points per contest, compared to its overall average of 72.1 PPG.
+- Virginia Tech's offense has been less effective in ACC games this season, scoring 68.9 points per contest, compared to its overall average of 72.1 PPG.

-- The Hokies are posting 75.5 points per game this season in home games, which is 8.4 more points than they're averaging in away games (67.1).
+- The Hokies average 75.5 points per game in home games, compared to 67.1 points per game in away games, a difference of 8.4 points per contest.

 Tennessee Performance Insights

-- The Lady Volunteers are posting 79.5 points per game in their previous 10 games, compared to their season average of 77.4.
+- The Lady Volunteers have performed better offensively in their last 10 games, posting 79.5 points per contest, 2.1 more than their season average of 77.4.

 © 2023 Data Skrive.
 All rights reserved.